flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 git add -A
 ```

 Be careful while running this.
-It may possibly add any extra files you created in the repository which you actually don't want in commits.
+It may add any extra files you created in the repository which you actually don't want in commits.

 ## Committing changes

 Once you have files in the staging area, you `commit`.
 This is an important step.
 Note that commits are the mechanism by which git is able to preserve history.
 You can see commits as milestones, which anyone can check out.

-Commits are acompained by at least a title, and an optional message.
+Commits are accompanied by at least a title, and an optional message.
 Try to keep the message/title short, yet informative.
 For larger projects, it becomes necessary to have informative commit messages so that reviewers know what the commit does.

 Run this in the terminal